AashishRauniyar/payload-cms-working/DEPLOYMENT.md

 The application runs on port 3017 by default.
 Make sure to:
 - Set the port in Coolify to 3017
 - Configure any reverse proxy to forward to port 3017

+## Docker Configuration

+This project uses a simplified single-stage Dockerfile that:
+- Installs pnpm globally
+- Installs dependencies
+- Builds the application
+- Runs migrations and starts the server on container startup